Joe Seddon: Zero Gravity

-In 2020, over 1000 students mentored by Zero Gravity achieved offers to study at Russell Group universities.
-Zero Gravity has supported 261 low-income students to study at Oxford and Cambridge since its launch.
+By 2021, over 1,000 students mentored by Zero Gravity had achieved offers to study at Russell Group universities.
 In June 2021, Seddon received the Diana Award in memory of Princess Diana for social impact in the education sector.

-In December 2021, Seddon confirmed that he had raised a seed round of investment in Zero Gravity totalling £3.5 million.
-In 2022, he was named by Forbes in the Forbes 30 Under 30 list.
+In December 2021, Seddon confirmed that he had raised a seed investment round in Zero Gravity totalling £3.5 million, with notable investors including private equity magnates such as Thor Björgólfsson, Guy Hands, and Stephen Peel.
+In 2022, Seddon was named by Forbes in the Forbes 30 Under 30 list.